nterreri/thesis/report/main.md

 as the surrounding circumstances change, the behaviour desired cannot simply be evaluated in binary terms (i.e. either "good" or "bad") because the problem of navigating a busy environment is by its nature not binary, there is in most cases a continuous spectrum of evaluation.
-NONDETERMINISTIC

 A model is trained over the training set and then tested against an unseen test set, also made up of hand-labelled samples.
 The model classifies each test sample and